 Luxury Distribution:

-Everything is fitted: oversize shapesegg shapes are the new bestsellers, together with 80s-inspired shapes and very wide Marlene Dietrichstyle pants.
-Styles can no longer have an ordinary look they need to have surprising details.
+Everything is now less fitted: oversize shapes/egg shapes are the new bestsellers, together with 80s-inspired shapes and very wide Marlene Dietrich-style pants.
+Styles can no longer have an ordinary look; they need to have surprising details.

 Zero21 Showroom: